Course - Soul of a Nation: Black American Popular Music, from R&B to Hip Hop - MUSV3110

 Lessons are not given in the academic year 2023/2024

-Through lectures, in-class discussions, and assigned readings, listening, and video viewing, this seminar will examine African American popular music from the 1950s to the late 1970s.
-This period includes both the Civil Rights and Black Power years, and extends from postwar R&B and gospel, to soul, soul jazz, funk, disco, and early rap.
-In exploring this still-influential repertory of African American popular music, we will study questions and assumptions about the interrelationships between race, musical aesthetics and values, culture, politics, and society, and how this era of African American culture and this rich body of music has continued to shape Euro-American popular music and popular culture to the present day.
-The course will critically explore issues around definitions of African American music and black musical aesthetics, as well as related discourses of authenticity, representation, cultural ownership, and appropriation.
+Through lectures, in-class discussions, and assigned readings, listening, and video viewing, this seminar will examine Black American popular music from the 1950s to the 1990s.
+This period includes both the Civil Rights and Black Power years, and extends from postwar R&B and gospel, to soul, soul jazz, funk, jazz-rock, disco, and early rap.
+In exploring this still-influential repertory of popular music, we will study questions and assumptions about the interrelationships between race, musical aesthetics and values, culture, politics, and society, and how this era of African American culture and this rich body of music has continued to shape Euro-American popular music and popular culture to the present day.
+The course will critically explore issues around definitions of Black music and musical aesthetics, as well as related discourses of authenticity, representation, cultural ownership, and appropriation.

-- Have an increased historical appreciation for the creative processes in, and debates surrounding, the culture and legacy of African American popular music, 1955-1980
+- have an increased historical appreciation for the creative processes in, and debates surrounding, the culture and legacy of Black American popular music, 1950-1990

-- Have knowledge of both key issues in, as well as historical- and thematic-based knowledge of, African American popular music
+- have knowledge of both key issues in, as well as historical- and thematic-based knowledge of, Black American popular music

-- Have specialized knowledge of the critical theory and discourses around African American popular music
+- have specialized knowledge of the critical theory and discourses around Black American popular music

 A candidate who successfully completes MUSV3110